 This could be a diploma or a certificate.
 What's important is the length of the training.
-You should be able to complete an accelerated Programmer Analyst course in under 2 years.
+You should be able to complete an accelerated programmer analyst course in under two years.

 Diploma programs focus on these practical skills.
 You will learn just enough to get hired in a junior or entry-level programming position.
 From there, you’ll keep learning and building new skills on-the-job.

 2. Does the course teach the programming skills employers want?